-As the City's auditor, our primary responsibility is to form and express an opinion on the City's financial statements as at December 31, 2013 and for the year then ending prepared in accordance with Canadian GAAP.
-The financial statements are prepared by management with the oversight of those charged with governance (the Audit Committee).
+As the City's auditor, our main responsibility is to form and express an opinion on the City's financial statements as at December 31, 2014 and for the year then ended prepared in accordance with Canadian GAAP.
+Management prepares the financial statements with the oversight of those charged with governance (the Audit Committee).

 An audit of the financial statements does not relieve management or the Audit Committee of its responsibilities.
-We will conduct our audit in accordance with Canadian GAAS.
-Those standards require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.
+We'll conduct our audit in accordance with Canadian GAAS.
+This means that we must comply with ethical requirements, and plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.

-In addition, we are committed to being a trusted advisor to management and to the Audit Committee.
-Where appropriate, we will discuss significant developments in public sector accounting and provide management our views and insights and also advise management of other services we feel could be helpful-at all times staying within the realm of our independence rules.
+In addition we are also committed to being a trusted advisor to management and to the Audit Committee.
+Where appropriate, we will discuss significant developments in public sector accounting and provide management our views and insights and also advise management of other services we feel could be helpful - at all times staying within the realm of our independence rules.